mattborghi/microservices_go/README.md

 - Mail: sends email with a specific template
 - Listener: consumes messages in RabbitMQ and initiates a process.

+Microservices are communicated between them (not the client) using RPC which is faster than (un)marshalling JSONs.

 ![stack](./assets/stack.drawio.png)

 ## Frontend